freenas/freenas-docs/userguide/system.rst

 This process can take several minutes while information is collected and sent.

-After the new ticket is created, the URL is shown for updating with more information.
+After the new ticket is created, the URL is shown for viewing or updating with more information.
 #endif freenas

 #ifdef truenas